 People who don't perform well have fewer results to show potential hiring managers, get lower performance review ratings that hurt their income, and have a higher chance of getting laid off.

 And then it takes even longer to find another position, much less a dream job.
 That worked out nice, didn't it?

 It is time for people to take charge of their work.
-I’ve Landed My Dream Job — Now What??? sets out a plan, doable tasks, and a review process that will help make sure your success in your new dream job and the dream job being successful for you.
+I've Landed My Dream Job -- Now What??? sets out a plan, doable tasks, and a review process that will help make sure you're successful in your new job -- and the job is right for you.
 Or not.
 People always forget that second part until it is too late.